-It's time to demystify the sizing systems of needles and thread and pick the perfect pair for your quilt!
+It's time to demystify the sizing systems of needles and thread and learn some key basics for successful free motion quilting.

 (This post contains affiliate links)

 One of the most common topics my students want to know more about is needles and thread, especially for free motion quilting.
 FMQ is different than piecing— we’re moving our fabric in all directions, there are more layers, and the needle is often clipping along at quite a pace for all that moving around.
 So, just what needles and threads should we use for such a task?

 How are needles and threads sized?

 Needles are intuitive-- the bigger the number, the thicker the needles.
 Thread is opposite-- the bigger the number the thinner the thread because thread is measured by weight and thicker thread is heavier.

 I LOVE Aurifil thread.
 Their 50 wt is my go-to piecing and quilting thread (2600 is THE most perfect gray for absolutely everything), and I'll use 40 wt when I want my stitches to stand out